Selenium: Nutritional sources of selenium

-Dietary selenium comes from meat, nuts, cereals, and mushrooms.
-Brazil nuts are the richest dietary source (though this is soil-dependent since the Brazil nut does not require high levels of the element for its own needs).
+Dietary selenium comes from meat (including some fish and seafood), some nuts, cereals, mushrooms, and eggs.
+Brazil nuts are the richest dietary source (although this is soil-dependent since the Brazil nut does not require high levels of the element for its own needs), and the content is high enough that an excessive daily consumption of Brazil nuts may lead to a toxic level even though one a day may be nutritious and, quite helpful in certain health circumstances.
+In descending order of concentration, high levels of selenium in meat are found in kidney, tuna, crab, and lobster.

 The US Recommended Dietary Allowance (RDA) of selenium for teenagers and adults is 55 μg/day.
 Selenium as a dietary supplement is available in many forms, including multi-vitamins/mineral supplements, which typically contain 55 or 70 μg/serving.
 Selenium-specific supplements typically contain either 100 or 200 μg/serving.
 In June 2015, the US Food and Drug Administration (FDA) published its final rule establishing a requirement for minimum and maximum levels of selenium in infant formula.

 General health effects

 The effects of selenium intake on cancer have been studied in several clinical trials and epidemiologic studies in humans.
 Selenium may have a chemo-preventive role in cancer risk as an anti-oxidant, and it might trigger the immune response.
 At low levels, it is used in the body to create anti-oxidant selenoproteins, at higher doses than normal it causes cell death.

 Selenium (in close interrelation with iodine) plays a role in thyroid health.
 Selenium is a cofactor for the three thyroid hormone deiodinases, helping activate and then deactivate various thyroid hormones and their metabolites.
 Isolated selenium deficiency is now being investigated for its role in the induction of autoimmune reactions in the thyroid gland in Hashimoto's disease.
 In a case of combined iodine and selenium deficiency was shown to play a thyroid-protecting role.